zenoss/zenoss-agent-kubernetes/README.markdown

 - Namespace: Cluster, and nodes in the cluster by extension.
 - Pod: Containers, namespace, and cluster and nodes in the cluster by extension.
 - Container: No related entities.
+- Deployment: Pods, namespace, and containers, cluster, and nodes by extension.